Chemistry

 Reference Material:

 No textbook is required for this course.
 The book by Ben Selinger, Chemistry in the Marketplace, can be used as a reference for this course.
+NOTE: Chemistry in the Marketplace is currently in its 6th Edition, written by Russell Barrow and Ben Selinger, (2017).
+It is available in paperback or as an eTextbook.

 The Periodic Table If you are looking for information on any chemical element, its properties, or its uses, use this link to the Web Elements Periodic Table by Mark Winter, Dept. of Chemistry, University of Sheffield.
 Probably the best periodic table on the Internet, it provides a wealth of information about the elements.